Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 15. Click the Create button, and a Password for private key pop-up window opens.
 Enter the password for the certificate file and click Submit.

-Generate SCEP URL and Shared Secret
+Generating a SCEP URL and Secret

-To generate the SCEP URL and secret:
+To generate the SCEP URL and secret, perform the following steps:

 2. Click Add API Gateway.

-4. From the Type drop-down list, select SCEP Enrollment Token.
+5. From the Type drop-down list, select SCEP Enrollment Token.

-7. From the Challenge Type drop-down list, select the Static option.
+8. From the Challenge Type drop-down list, select the Static option.
 The Static Challenge Type utilizes a consistent challenge for all enrollment requests.

-8. Click Save.
+9. Click Save.
 A .csv file containing the API secret and Enrollment URL is downloaded, and the Enrollment URL is displayed on the screen.

 NOTE: Save this file securely.
 It is downloaded only once during token creation.
 If you lose it, you can not retrieve the secret.